 Ensuring you get the experience you expect

-HTTP web traffic is vulnerable to attackers modifying or tampering with web content.
+Standard web traffic is vulnerable to attackers modifying or tampering with web content.
 This could be done to inject advertisements or to insert fake content, or to trick the user into downloading and installing malware.
 Some mobile internet providers also heavily compress web data which can result in loss of image quality.
 HTTPS ensures that none of this can happen.

 Enabling new browser features